 What Are OSHA’s Five Major Components?

-- Hazard Communication (HazCom): Ensuring that employees are informed about the chemicals they work with and understand the potential hazards.
+- Hazard Communication (HazCom): Ensure employees understand the chemicals they work with and recognize potential hazards.

 - Bloodborne Pathogens (BBP): Addressing the risks associated with exposure to blood and other potentially infectious materials, emphasizing the use of precautions to prevent infections.